prule/data-processing-experiment/ReadMe.md

 ---

-> The code for this project is available in GitHub - I’m using a branch for each part and merging each part into the latest branch.
-See the ReadMe.md in each branch for the write up.
+> The code for this project is available in GitHub - I’m using a branch for each part and merging each part into the **[latest](https://github.com/prule/data-processing-experiment/tree/latest)** branch.
+See the ReadMe.md in each branch for the story.
 >
 > - [Github repository for this project](https://github.com/prule/data-processing-experiment/)
 > - [Pull requests for each part](https://github.com/prule/data-processing-experiment/pulls?q=is%3Apr+is%3Aclosed)